M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/index.md

 public MFIdentifier CustomerNameProperty = "PropertyDef.CustomerName";
 ```

-<p class="note">This code would output an error to the event log if the property were not found, but the application would still attempt to run.
-It is up to the vault application to check whether any items were not found and execute accordingly.</p>
+This code would output an error to the event log if the property were not found, but the application would still attempt to run.
+It is up to the vault application to check whether any items were not found and execute accordingly.
+{:.note}

 ### Attributes and VBScript Proxies

 The following attributes precede C# methods and identify where in the vault a VBScript "proxy" should be created.
 VBScript proxies are snippets of code which obtain a reference to the Vault Application Framework application, and execute the appropriate method(s).

-<p class="note">These VBScript proxies must not be manually altered.</p>
+These VBScript proxies must not be manually altered.
+{:.note}

 ## What Attributes Exist Within the Vault Application Framework?